Constant-$r$ geodesics in the Painleve-Gullstrand form of Lense-Thirring spacetime

 The non-negativity of $\C\geq0$, applied to $X(r_0)=0$, from equation (\ref{E:X(r)n}) immediately implies that $r_0 \geq 2m$.
 We also recall that $L^2 \leq \C$.
 The four quantities $\C$, $m$, $JL$, and $r_0$, are subject to two constraints, so only two of these four quantities are functionally independent.
 More on this point below.

 Since we are interested in the sign of $X''(r_0)$ at a location where $X'(r_0)=0$, we can use that extra information to deduce

-Thus there are no stable circular null geodesics.
-(And, as we shall soon see, there are no marginal circular null geodesics either, all of the circular null geodesics are unstable.)
+Thus there are no stable {constant-$r$} null geodesics.
+(And, as we shall soon see, there are no marginal {constant-$r$} null geodesics either, all of the {constant-$r$} null geodesics are unstable.)

-Let us now consider several special case solutions to the radial part of the circular null geodesic conditions, $X(r_0)=0=X'(r_0)$: \enlargethispage{40pt} \begin{enumerate} \item[(i)] If $JL=0$, corresponding \emph{either} to a non-rotating source, \emph{or} to a zero angular momentum geodesic (ZAMO), then one has the unique unstable circular null geodesic:
+Let us now consider several special case solutions to the radial part of the {constant-$r$} null geodesic conditions, $X(r_0)=0=X'(r_0)$: \enlargethispage{40pt} \begin{enumerate} \item[(i)] If $JL=0$, corresponding \emph{either} to a non-rotating source, \emph{or} to a zero angular momentum geodesic (ZAMO), then one has the unique unstable {constant-$r$} null geodesic:

-This is the situation familiar from Schwarzschild spacetime; an unstable photon orbit at $r=3m$. \item[(ii)] If $\C=0$, then $L=0$, and there are no circular null orbits. \item[(iii)] If $r_0=2m$ then this implies $\C=0$.
-This is a sub-case of (ii) above. \item[(iv)] If $r_0=3m$ then: either $JL=0$ which is a sub-case of (i) above, or $\C=0$ which is a sub-case of (ii) above. \item[(v)] If $r_0= \sqrt[3]{2JL}\neq 0$ then $\C<0$, which is non-viable, and there are no circular null orbits. \item[(vi)] The generic case is $JL\neq0$, $\C>0$ and $2m < r_0 \not\in \{3m, \sqrt[3]{2JL}\}$. \end{enumerate} Now let us consider the generic case:\\ Treat $m$ and $r_0$ as the two independent variables; then we can explicitly solve for $\C(m,r_0)$ and $2JL(m,r_0)$.
+This is the situation familiar from Schwarzschild spacetime; an unstable photon orbit at $r=3m$. \item[(ii)] If $\C=0$, then $L=0$, and there are no {constant-$r$} null orbits. \item[(iii)] If $r_0=2m$ then this implies $\C=0$.
+This is a sub-case of (ii) above. \item[(iv)] If $r_0=3m$ then: either $JL=0$ which is a sub-case of (i) above, or $\C=0$ which is a sub-case of (ii) above. \item[(v)] If $r_0= \sqrt[3]{2JL}\neq 0$ then $\C<0$, which is non-viable, and there are no {constant-$r$} null orbits. \item[(vi)] The generic case is $JL\neq0$, $\C>0$ and $2m < r_0 \not\in \{3m, \sqrt[3]{2JL}\}$. \end{enumerate} Now let us consider the generic case:\\ Treat $m$ and $r_0$ as the two independent variables; then we can explicitly solve for $\C(m,r_0)$ and $2JL(m,r_0)$.
 Let us proceed as follows: If $JL\neq0$ then first solve $X'(r_0)=0$ to find $\C(JL,m, r_0)$.
 We find